-According to the inscription at the entrance, at the beginning,this complex called Mozafariyeh Mansion.
-It consisted a school, a mosque and a library but it was almost completely destroyed by an earthquake in 18th century and from all the buildings, only 20% of the mosque had been remained.
+According to the inscription at the entrance, in the beginning, this complex is called Mozafariyeh Mansion.
+It consisted of a school, a mosque, and a library but it was almost completely destroyed by an earthquake in the 18th century and from all the buildings, only 20% of the mosque had been remained.

 The Blue Mosque as an architectural masterpiece earned its nickname” Turquoise of Islam” because of its turquoise-blue tilework and ornaments.

 The reconstruction project was actually begun after 150 years in Pahlavi Era.
-During the first reconstruction phase there was no succeed for the main dome because of its traditional architectural method.
+During the first reconstruction phase, there was no success for the main dome because of its traditional architectural method.

-Few years later, the new dome design is performed by one of the famous Iranian architecture from Tabriz, Reza Memaran, based on the original construction method.
+A few years later, the new dome design is performed by one of the famous Iranian architects from Tabriz, Reza Memaran, based on the original construction method.

 It has 9 domes.
 The main one, located on the top of the main hall is nearly 22 meters high.

-The mosque also includes a smaller hall topped by a small dome in southern part ending to two graves which are probably the tombs of Jahanshah and his wife.
+The mosque also includes a smaller hall topped by a small dome in the southern part ending in two graves which are probably the tombs of Jahanshah and his wife.